ValuEngine Downgrades Comerica (NYSE:CMA) to Sell

-Comerica (NYSE:CMA) was downgraded by equities researchers at ValuEngine from a “hold” rating to a “sell” rating in a research note issued to investors on Thursday, ValuEngine reports.
+ValuEngine lowered shares of Comerica (NYSE:CMA) from a hold rating to a sell rating in a report issued on Thursday, ValuEngine reports.

 About Comerica